 In the early months of 2010, I began experiencing debilitating fatigue.
-At my annual ObGyn appointment, I had my labs drawn, and my doctor’s office called to tell me I was anemic and instructed me to start taking iron supplements.
+At my annual OB/GYN appointment, I had my labs drawn, and my doctor’s office called to tell me I was anemic and instructed me to start taking iron supplements.
 I wasn’t surprised by this news.
-I didn’t eat red meat and I worked out 2 hours a day 5 days a week.
+I didn’t eat red meat and I worked out two hours a day five days a week.

 I asked that the labs be faxed to my family doctor so she had them on file.
-Within the hour, my family doctor’s office called to tell me I was not just anemic, but rather, pancytopenic; all three types of blood cells were low.
+Within the hour, my family doctor’s office called to tell me I was not just anemic but pancytopenic; all three types of blood cells were low.

 Andi was right.
-On November 29, 2010, my hematologist called to tell me I had Myelodysplastic Syndrome (MDS), bone marrow failure and precursor to Acute Myeloid Leukemia (AML).
+On November 29, 2010, my hematologist called to tell me I had myelodysplastic syndrome (MDS), a type of bone marrow failure and precursor to acute myeloid leukemia (AML).
 He told me I would likely need a transplant and referred me to an MDS specialist at the Arthur James Cancer Hospital at Ohio State University.

-In the two intervening weeks between my diagnosis and meeting the great man who has since meticulously overseen my care, I pored over my biopsy results, I pored over my cytogenetic report, trying to make sense of these highly complex lab results.
+In the two intervening weeks between my diagnosis and meeting the great man who has since meticulously overseen my care, I pored over my biopsy results and over my cytogenetic report, trying to make sense of these highly complex lab results.
 I talked at length with Andi.
 The news was bad, the trajectory of my disease was terrifying and my prognosis was very poor.
 We discussed the swift and aggressive treatment that would be necessary in the road ahead.

 Even before I found a donor match, I knew I had finally found my doctor match, equally vital to my survival.